LiveRamp/ats-sdk-ios-google-adapter/README.md

 # Usage
 To enable signal collection from LRAts SDK there are a few required steps before initializing AdMob SDK.
+The setup is applicable for version 2.9.0 and below.
+No extra setup needed from version 3.0.0 onwards.

 ```swift
 import LRAtsSDKMediationAdapter